 Nature of the Research Design for the Study

-The research sample for this paper is composed of the 18-year-old African American male and undergraduate students in South Dallas, Texas.
-The purpose is to enable make comparisons between the group that transitions to higher education and their influences as well as the group that does not transition.
+The research sample for this paper is composed of the 18-year-old African American male, undergraduate students in South Dallas, Texas.
+The purpose is to enable understandings of differences between the group that transitions to higher education and their influences as well as the group that does not transition.
 The sample for the research is selected using the purposeful selection approach.
 Using selected higher-learning institutions, selection will take place using the structure of 1 student for every 20 in an institution.
 The selection process will look at identifying students based on the closeness to characteristics that we are searching for.
 These characteristics include 18-year-old African American men who are in college or intend to enter or not to enter college.

 The data collection instruments to be used include questionnaires and interviews.
 The questionnaires will use an open-ended approach to allow the participants to fully answer the questions by expressing themselves.
 The interview process will be used to observe the respondent's reactions and body language for a better understanding and interpretation of the results.
 The qualitative research design that aligns to the study is the qualitative descriptive study.
 This study will offer a rich description into the experiences of the black American community male members (Bradshaw et al., 2017).

 The nature of the research design is a narrative research.
 This is a research design that accurately and systematically looks to describe the situation.
-As such, the cause and effect – more so the cause – of African American students in Texas not proceeding to higher level education will be determined.
+As such, the cause and effect – more so the cause – of African American students in Texas not proceeding to higher level education will be described.
 The main answers that will be sought include the what, when, how and why questions of the students lives that influence them not to proceed to higher-level education.